 eSourcing is the business process of finding, evaluating, selecting and collaborating with current and potential suppliers via an online, web-based platform.
 Using eSourcing software, buyers collect information about suppliers, their products and their pricing.
 This information is then organized, normalized and compiled by the eSourcing tool into eRFx documents, such as RFI, RFP and RFQ to make viable comparisons based on what the buyer needs to purchase, and how they want to evaluate their potential sources of supply.

 eSourcing software covers all aspects when identifying the need for sourcing: the sourcing strategy, negotiations and contract management.
-Scanmarket covers all these areas with our eSourcing modules: Spend Analysis, eRFx, eAuction and Contract Management.
+Scanmarket covers all these areas with our eSourcing modules: Spend Analytics, eRFx, eAuction and Contract Management.

 The eSourcing Process

 The eSourcing tools are directly applicable when using a variety of the traditional 7-9 step Sourcing Process.
 The steps that need to be completed are no different when using eSourcing tools.
 You will still need to conduct a category analysis, develop a sourcing strategy, pre-qualify suppliers and negotiate with the chosen suppliers.
 The crucial difference is HOW you complete the individual steps.

 The usage of the electronic negotiation tools (eRFx and eAuction) depends, like all other tools, on the given situation and the chosen sourcing strategy.
 Only by having extensive knowledge about all the tools in the toolbox, is it possible to select the right tool each time.

 As a sourcing specialist or category manager, you should select the tools that suit your requirements.
 In the Sourcing Process below, the available eSourcing modules are inserted under the steps, where they are applicable.